*Updated in January 2023*

 Key Advantages of Azure

-As long as companies use Microsoft products, Azure will continue to have the edge over its competitors.
+As long as companies use Microsoft products, Azure will continue to have an edge over its competitors.
 Azure’s key advantage is quick and easy integration for Microsoft-centric or Windows-enabled enterprises.
 Even for companies who haven’t considered moving to the cloud yet, Microsoft could already have a strong presence in their IT departments.
 In these situations, IT teams favor Azure over other cloud providers.
 Azure Migrate provides a centralized hub to visualize and track the progress of migrating on-premises virtual machines to Azure.
 For developers using .NET or working on Windows Server projects, Azure is undoubtedly the cheapest option.

 It’s important to mention the number of regions and availability zones that Azure occupies.
 With more regions than any other provider and at least three availability zones per region, Azure backs up its claims of being a reliable and resilient cloud solution for businesses anywhere in the world.